Nicholas Boldyga

 Nicholas A. Boldyga is an American politician who represents the 3rd Hampden District in the Massachusetts House of Representatives.

-First elected in November 2010, Boldyga's district includes the City of Agawam and the Towns of Granville, Russell, and Southwick in Western Massachusetts.
-He serves on the House Financial Services, Higher Education, and Public Safety & Homeland Security Committees.
-He is the Ranking Republican on the House Financial Services Committee.
+First elected in November 2010, Boldyga's district includes the City of Agawam and the Towns of Blandford, Chester, Granville, Huntington, Middlefield, Montgomery, Russell, Southwick, and Tolland in Western Massachusetts.

+He serves on the Joint Committee on Advanced Information Technology, the Internet, and Cybersecurity; the Joint Committee on Bonding, Capital Expenditures, and State Assets; the Joint Committee on Environment and Natural Resources; and the Joint Committee on Financial Services.
+He is the Ranking Republican on the House Committee on Intergovernmental Affairs.

 Prior to serving in the Massachusetts House of Representatives, Representative Boldyga was a member of the Southwick Board of Selectmen and Parks & Recreation Commission.

 Outside politics Boldyga has worked as a police office in Simsbury, Connecticut, an auditor for Deloitte & Touche LLP, and has held various positions in the insurance and financial services industry.

 Representative Boldyga holds a B.S.B.A in accounting from Western New England College and also a graduate of the Connecticut Police Academy.